Connes spectral distances, quantum discord and coherence of qubits: Abstract

 \section{Abstract}

-By virtue of the mathematical tools in noncommutative geometry, we study the Connes spectral distances between one- and two-qubit states.
-We construct a spectral triple corresponding to the $2D$ fermionic phase spaces, and calculate the Connes spectral distance between one qubits.
-Based on the Connes spectral distance, we define a coherence measure of quantum states, and calculate the coherence of one-qubit states.
+We construct spectral triples of one- and two-qubit states using the Hilbert-Schmidt operatorial formulation, and study the Connes spectral distances.
+We also construct the Dirac operator corresponding to the normal quantum trace distances.
+Based on the Connes spectral distances, we propose some definitions of quantum discord and coherence measure of quantum states, and explicitly calculate the coherence of one-qubit states.
 We also study some simple cases about two-qubit states, and the corresponding spectral distances satisfy the Pythagoras theorem.
-We find that the Connes spectral distances are different from quantum trace distances.
-The Connes spectral distance can be considered as a significant supplement to the trace distances in quantum information sciences.
-These results are significant for the study of physical relations and geometric structures of qubits and other quantum states. \\ \\ \textit{Keywords:} Connes spectral distance; Qubit; Coherence; Noncommutative geometry.
+These results are significant for studies on physical relations and geometric structures of qubits and other quantum states. \\